 Wine Tasting in Cape Town: A Local’s Guide

 Wine tasting is a quintessential Cape Town activity.
-The Western Cape is famous for its wine, and we locals drink it by the bucketload.
-So it would almost be rude not to visit one of the area’s fantastic wine routes while you’re here!
+The Western Cape is famous for its wine, so it would almost be rude not to visit one of the area’s fantastic wine routes while you’re here!

-There are four main wine regions in and around Cape Town.
-I’ve visited each one several times (hey, it’s a tough job, but somebody’s gotta do it!)
-In this guide, I’ll take you through each one and share the top wineries and best ways to visit.
+There are four main wine regions in and around Cape Town, and I’ve had the pleasure of visiting each one several times.
+It’s a tough job, but somebody’s gotta do it!
+Now, I’ve written this insider guide to help you plan your own wine tasting adventures.

 There are four main wine regions to explore around Cape Town, namely: